-Smoked leg of lamb has arrived.
-Move over beef and pork! (well...just for a minute).
-Lamb is delicious.
-Garlic, rosemary, and olive oil go so well with lamb and then you smoke it.
-Smoking the lamb gives you a great wood roasted flavor, a delicious bark, and a perfectly juicy center.
+This Smoked Leg of Lamb Recipe is the perfect entree for a special occasion.
+Smoking the lamb gives you a great smoky flavor, a delicious bark, and a perfectly juicy center.
 If you haven't smoked lamb, you need to give this a try.

 Most people that "eat" lamb, say that have it once in a while.
 Maybe around Easter, Passover or another holiday.
 I try to find reasons to eat lamb.
 A smoked rack of lamb is great and I cook that a few times a year as a treat.
 With a big family, there either isn't enough to fill your stomach on lamb alone, or it gets very expensive.
 Smoked lamb shank is more inexpensive but doesn't feed that many people.

 But a whole leg of lamb can feed a crowd, and if you smoke it, they will all be coming back for seconds.

 Lamb - We used a boneless leg of lamb roast for a cleaner presentation.
 It is also easier to slice and takes up less room in my smoker.
 A boneless lamb leg usually comes in netting.
 You will need to remove that before you prep.
 Lamb meat has a bit of gamey flavor but it is not as gamey as venison or elk.

 Garlic - Garlic is a classic flavor accompaniment of lamb.
 Any big meat roast is going to be able to hold up to the strong taste of garlic and mellow it out as it roasts.

 Rosemary - This is my go-to herb with lamb.
 It works well with other gamey meats too.
 I like to use fresh rosemary but if you have dried rosemary that will work just fine.